-Onigiri or omusubi are exactly same.
-The name nigiri came from the verb nigiru in Japanese which means grab a hand, or grab by the hand.
-Omusubi came from the verb musubu which means to connect something.
-Both words combine to means to make one thing with many things.
-Therefore the meaning of onigiri can be to make a ball with each rice grain by hand.
+A rice ball shaped triangle or bale shaped is called omusubi or onigiri in Japanese, and they are exactly the same food.
+The name onigiri comes from the Japanese verb nigiri, which means to grab or hold with one’s hands.
+Omusubi comes from the verb musubu which means to connect something.
+Both words mean to connect one thing with many things.
+Therefore, the meaning of onigiri is to make a ball by holding each grain of rice with your hands.

-There are many variations and it’s endless.
-The traditional ones are with grilled salmon (my favourite!) and umeboshi (Japanese fermented plum pickle).
-This shio-musubi has no filling, only salt.
-Simple is best!
-Because the only added flavour is salt, it goes well any kind of meal.
-Choose your favourite salt, and enjoy the simplicity.
+There are infinite variations of onigiri filling.
+The traditional ones are with grilled salmon (my favourite!) and umeboshi (pickled plums) are the most common.
+This shio musubi has no ingredients, just salt (shio in Japanese).
+Simple is best.
+Since it is only salt, it goes well with any dish.
+Choose your favorite salt and enjoy the simplicity.